spgreen/eduroam-freeradius-docker/README.md

         docker-compose logs

-* Check monitoring is still reporting your radius server as operational.
+* Check the monitoring tool is reporting your IRS as operational.

-* Check metrics now see the usage data from your server.
+* Check the metrics tool to view usage data from your server.